Daniel Cajanus: Medical

 Daniel Cajanus apparently suffered from gigantism caused by a defect of the pituitary, possibly combined with hypogonadism.
-This is indicated by the fact that Cajanus' bodily proportions, and especially his strikingly long arms, were consistent with those of eunuchs, and by his apparently limited interest in the opposite sex.
+This is indicated by the fact that Cajanus' bodily proportions, and especially his strikingly long arms, were consistent with those of eunuchs.

 A tendency towards gigantism was displayed more broadly in his family.
 His sister Agneta, who went to Haarlem after his death to deal with his estate, was depicted as an especially large woman.
 A distant relative, Israel Cajanus, had extremely large hands and feet and thus probably also suffered from acromegaly.

 The available information about Daniel Cajanus' actual size is somewhat variable; however it is clear that his height reduced somewhat over the course of his life.
 Investigations into his preserved bones reveal a phenomenon typical of gigantism which explains this reduction: the overproduction of growth hormone leads to a thickening of the cartilage, which wears away in the course of time, leading to symptoms similar to osteoarthritis.
 The condyles of his bones show clear signs of erosion, which also explain his difficulties in walking in his later years.